SeanEnv/devbox-global-baseline/README.md

   - Ctrl+Shift = select while moving
   - Ctrl+Option = word/paragraph moves
   - Ctrl+Option+Shift = word/paragraph selection
+- When iTerm2 is installed, setup.sh links dynamic profiles and will open iTerm2 (once) so it picks up the linked dynamic profiles.
+Check `dotfiles/iterm2/DynamicProfiles` if you want to edit or add profiles.

 ---
 For details, see [setup.sh](setup.sh) and [devbox.json](devbox.json).